JoyceCaiOcean/JoyceCaiOcean.github.io/index.md

 ---

 I am studying physical oceanography at School of Oceanography and Applied Physics Lab (APL), University of Washington (UW) since 2021.
-I am joint advised by <a href="https://apl.uw.edu/people/profile.php?last_name=Zhao&first_name=Zhongxiang">Zhongxiang Zhao</a> and Dr. Eric D'Asaro.
-Previous to that, I earned a Master's Degree of Environmental Engineering from Department of Civil and Environmental Engineering, Stanford University in 2021.
+I am joint advised by <a href="https://apl.uw.edu/people/profile.php?last_name=Zhao&first_name=Zhongxiang">Zhongxiang Zhao</a> and <a href="https://apl.uw.edu/people/profile.php?last_name=D%27Asaro&first_name=Eric">Eric D'Asaro</a>.
+Previous to that, I earned a Master's of Science in Environmental Engineering from Department of Civil and Environmental Engineering, Stanford University in 2021.